hide

 Download our teaching English in Latin America guide

-You don't have to be a native speaker of English to teach in Costa Rica, though some employers might be more inclined to hire a native English speaker for certain positions.
-If you have an IELTS or TOEFL certificate, this can help non-native speakers to find teaching jobs in Costa Rica more easily.
-Alternatively, a bachelor's degree from an English-speaking institution can help a non-native English speaker land an English teaching job.
+You don't have to be a native English speaker to teach in Costa Rica, though some employers might be more inclined to hire a native English speaker for certain positions.
+Having an IELTS or TOEFL certificate or a bachelor’s degree from an English-speaking institution can help non-native speakers find teaching jobs in Costa Rica more easily.

 Salary and benefits

-So what can you earn teaching English in Costa Rica?
-If you have a full-time job teaching English in Costa Rica, you should expect an average salary of between CRC 315,519 - 525,866 ($600 and $1,000/ £480 - £800).
 Obviously, your salary as an English teacher in Costa Rica can depend on the school type (language institute, private school, tutoring), your hours, and your qualifications.
 Workweeks are typically 20-25 hours, with contracts lasting 6-12 months.
 If you’re a tutor, you can usually charge a minimum of $10-$20/£7-£15 per hour, though this can be location-dependent - it’s typical to charge more in Santa Ana and San José than in rural Costa Rica.

 Read our Costa Rica Country Guide for info about salaries, living costs & requirements